-- 4.4.1 FIRST CATEGORY EVENTS - 4.4.1.1 World Air Games, as approved by the General Conference.
+4.4.1 FIRST CATEGORY EVENTS

-- 4.4.1.2 World and Continental Regional Championships, as approved by the ASCs and confirmed by the Executive Board as part of its approval of the FAI Sporting Calendar (Statute 4.2.2.11) - 4.4.1.3 International Sporting Events approved by the ASCs concerned. - 4.4.2 SECOND CATEGORY EVENTS Other International Sporting Events organized by or under the authorisation of NACs.
+- 4.4.1.1 World Air Games, as approved by the General Conference. - 4.4.1.2 World and Continental Regional Championships, as approved by the ASCs and confirmed by the Executive Board as part of its approval of the FAI Sporting Calendar (Statute 4.2.2.11) - 4.4.1.3 International Sporting Events approved by the ASCs concerned. - 4.4.2 SECOND CATEGORY EVENTS: other International Sporting Events organized by or under the authorisation of NACs. - 4.4.3 MULTI SPORT COMPETITIONS.
+As approved by the FAI EB.
+The approval shall include whether the participants are individuals representing a NAC (becoming a National Delegation) or are independent individuals, as agreed with the Competition Organiser.

-4.4.3 EVENT ENTRY CRITERIA
+4.4.4 EVENT ENTRY CRITERIA

 - 4.4.3.1 First Category Events.
 Entry is restricted to National Delegations representing a NAC and to FAI Participants (see 4.5.1).
 A minimum of 4 NACs or such higher number of NACs, as is determined by the relevant ASC, shall have entered by the end of the official registration period, as defined by the ASC, with entry fees paid.
-If there are less than the required minimum of NACs so entered, the relevant ASC shall decide whether the event will take place and shall also decide whether or not the title of Champion will be awarded. - 4.4.3.2 Second category events.
+If there is less than the required minimum of NACs so entered, the relevant ASC shall decide whether the event will take place and shall also decide whether or not the title of Champion will be awarded. - 4.4.3.2 Second category events.
 Entry is open to National Delegations representing a NAC and, at the discretion of the Organiser, to individual participants holding a valid Sporting License.
+The minimum number of entries shall be laid down in the rules for the event. - 4.4.3.3 Multi-Sport Competitions.
+Entry is open by invitation from the Organiser to participants representing a NAC (becoming a National Delegation) or/and participants both as nominated to them by the FAI according to the following procedures: - 4.4.4.3.1 The selection process for participants representing a NAC is that the relevant ASC(s) may set the minimum performance standards required for participation, and/or limit the number of participants.
+After the NACs have nominated their participants, then the ASC(s) has the right to refuse any nomination and ask for an alternate. - 4.4.4.3.2 The selection process for participants is that these are nominated by the relevant ASC(s).
+After the NACs who issue their FAI Sporting Licence have been advised of the nominations then the NAC has the right to refuse any nomination and suggest an alternate.

-The minimum number of entries shall be laid down in the rules for the event. - 4.4.4 FREQUENCY AND LOCATION OF EVENTS.
-Each ASC shall determine the frequency and location of its events in accordance with the following principles: - 4.4.4.1 World and Continental Championships should be held approximately every two years in any discipline or class in accordance with the provisions of the Specialised Sections of the Sporting Code. - 4.4.4.2 As far as possible World and Continental Championships should not be held in the same calendar year
+- 4.4.5 FREQUENCY AND LOCATION OF EVENTS: each ASC shall determine the frequency and location of its events in accordance with the following principles: - 4.4.4.1 World and Continental Championships should be held approximately every two years in any discipline or class in accordance with the provisions of the Specialised Sections of the Sporting Code. - 4.4.4.2 As far as possible World and Continental Championships should not be held in the same calendar year